 Asumido el reto: Challenge accepted

 The hottest memes right now are images recycled over and over again to convey quick messages.
 Each image has its own connotation.
 The tears of the First World Problems girl suggest a petty problem is being griped about, while the College Freshman meme details the naïve blunders of a first-year student.
-Let’s look at how these memes translate into Spanish, and how they be used to learn vocabulary!

 There, Reddit users who love learning teach their specialty subject in a structured, traditional classroom format – not too structured, I guess, since some teachers have previously used Minecraft and other online games for instruction.
 All this comes at no cost to participants.
 Spanish is currently available from introductory to advanced levels.